 - Seek professional counseling.
 Talking through life’s challenges with a licensed professional therapist is a great way to minimize stress, often resulting in improved sleep patterns.
 The therapist can also recommend calming techniques like mindfulness, meditation, prayer, or deep breathing exercises that any senior adult can do at home.

 It is worthwhile to know that the foods aging adults consume can play a significant role in fatigue levels.
 Alicia Arbaje, MD, MPH, a geriatrician at Johns Hopkins, says, “Packaged, processed foods tend to make you feel sluggish and heavy.”
 Fresh, whole foods are best, along with those containing vitamin B12, found in nondairy fortified milks and animal proteins.

-Let an expert Rockport caregiver from Anthem Home Care help a senior loved one with chronic fatigue.
+Let Anthem Home Care, a Corpus Christi home care provider for the surrounding areas, help a senior loved one with chronic fatigue.
 We can ensure that medications are taken correctly, prepare healthy and balanced meals, provide motivation to stay physically active, and offer friendly companionship all along the way.
-Call us for a free in-home consultation at 361-643-2323 for additional details on how our services can provide a sunnier outlook on life for older adults at home.
+Call us for a free in-home consultation at 361-643-2323 for additional details on home care in Taft or a nearby community and how we can provide a sunnier outlook on life for older adults at home.
 For a full list of all of the communities where we provide care, please see our Service Area page.